nauqh/jobboard-automation/README.md

 # Job Matching Assistant

 ## Project Overview
 This project is a job matching assistant designed to evaluate job descriptions for their suitability to a given candidate.
-It scrapes job listings from websites like TopCV and ITviec, processes these listings, and then evaluates them against a candidate's profile to determine their relevance.
+It scrapes job listings from websites like **TopCV**, **ITviec** and **LinkedIn**, processes these listings, and then evaluates them against a candidate's profile to determine their relevance.
 The assistant uses criteria such as the candidate's years of experience and toolset proficiency to make its evaluations.

 ## File Structure